 How to Arrive in Rothenburg ob der Tauber

 I came by car, as I was heading to Switzerland afterward.
 There are parking options in the Old Town, but at very busy times, it might be difficult to find any (and it definitely cost money in the day time; free parking from 6 pm until 9 am).

 A Day Trip From Munich or Frankfurt to Rothenburg

 Though I do recommend staying longer than 12 hours, there are several organized tours from cities like Munich or Frankfurt.
 If you are interested in doing an organized tour, you can click here and see what options are available.

-Where to Sleep in Rothenburg ob der Tauber
+Where to Stay in Rothenburg ob der Tauber

 I booked my room 2 or 3 nights prior to my arrival.
-I was looking for a budget hotel located directly in the old town of Rothenburg.
-I knew I was not going to spend much time in the hotel, so I did not care much about the amenities, etc.
+I was looking for a budget hotel located directly in the old town of Rothenburg as I knew I was not going to spend much time in the hotel, so I did not care much about the amenities, etc.

 However, I was surprised in a lovely way by this hotel that I stayed at.
 It was very basic, but cute, and had a great location.